Gen4: Understanding Data Transmission in Smart Mode

 If the RMS acceleration exceeds 50 mg on any axis (Smart Mode Threshold value), the sensor will transmit processed data (msg_type: ‘regular’).
 If it remains below 50 mg for three consecutive 5-minute intervals, it will skip transmission (Smart Mode Skip Interval value).
 On the fourth interval, it will transmit processed data once, even if still below the threshold.

-Every 60 minutes, the sensor will automatically transmit Time Domain (Raw) data to the configured Auto Raw Destination Address only if the Acceleration value is above the Smart Mode Threshold value and Smart Mode Skip Interval is met (as long as the sensor is awake and functioning).
+Every 60 minutes, the sensor will automatically transmit Time Domain (Raw) data to the configured Auto Raw Destination Address only if the Acceleration value is above the Smart Mode Threshold value.

 Use Case 3: Event-Driven Monitoring with Motion Detection